Migrating data from Google BigQuery to Amazon S3 using AWS Glue custom connectors

 There might be egress charges for migrating data out of Google BigQuery into Amazon S3.
 Review and calculate the cost for moving data into Amazon S3.

-AWS Glue 2.0 charges $0.44 per DPU-hour, billed per second, with a 1-minute minimum for Spark ETL jobs.
+AWS Glue 3.0 charges $0.44 per DPU-hour, billed per second, with a 1-minute minimum for Spark ETL jobs.
 An Apache Spark job run in AWS Glue requires a minimum of 2 DPUs.
 By default, AWS Glue allocates 10 DPUs to each Apache Spark job.
 Modify the number of workers based on your job requirements.
+With Auto Scaling enabled, AWS Glue automatically adds and removes workers from the cluster depending on the parallelism at each stage or microbatch of the job run.
+You no longer need to worry about over-provisioning resources for jobs, spend time optimizing the number of workers, or pay for idle workers.
 For more information, see AWS Glue pricing.

 In this post, we learned how to easily use AWS Glue ETL to connect to BigQuery tables and migrate the data into Amazon S3, and then query the data immediately with Athena.
 With AWS Glue, you can significantly reduce the cost, complexity, and time spent creating ETL jobs.
 AWS Glue is serverless, so there is no infrastructure to set up or manage.
 You pay only for the resources consumed while your jobs are running.